-- A list of lobby meetings held by this DG with Facebook or its intermediaries.
-The list should include: date, individuals attending + organisational affiliation, the issues discussed; - minutes and other reports of these meetings; - all correspondence including attachments (i.e. any emails, correspondence or telephone call notes) between this DG (including the Commissioner and the Cabinet) and Facebook or any intermediaries representing its interests. - All documents prepared for the purpose of the meeting and/or exchanged during the course of the meeting.
+- List of lobby meetings held with your DG, with Microsoft or its intermediaries.
+The list should include: date, individuals attending + organisational affiliation, the issues discussed, - Minutes and other reports of these meetings - All correspondence including attachments (i.e. any emails, correspondence or telephone call notes) between your DG (including the Commissioner and the Cabinet) and Microsoft or any intermediaries representing its interests. - All documents prepared for the meetings and exchanged in the course of the meetings between both parties.